-- If they have done a risk assessment, they should share this with you so that you know where and what risks there are in the workplace. - Once they have drawn up policies for the workplace in a COVID-19 context, they should also share these with you so that you can be compliant. - You will need to understand what the plan is for the following: opening hours, what happens if a staff member or client becomes unwell, cleaning rota for common shared locations e.g. bathroom and staff room, who is responsible for providing cleaning products for these common areas, and for items such as soap and hand gel for clients. - Understand what policies are obligatory vs recommended e.g. what protective equipment are they requiring?
+- If they have done a risk assessment (please note that this is required by the UK Government in England only), they should share this with you so that you know where and what risks there are in the workplace. - Once they have drawn up policies for the workplace in a COVID-19 context, they should also share these with you so that you can be compliant. - You will need to understand what the plan is for the following: opening hours, what happens if a staff member or client becomes unwell, cleaning rota for common shared locations e.g. bathroom and staff room, who is responsible for providing cleaning products for these common areas, and for items such as soap and hand gel for clients. - Understand what policies are obligatory vs recommended e.g. what protective equipment are they requiring?
 If they require something specific can they help source it for you? - Are they providing signage for the salon to notify clients and staff of the procedures in place for their health and safety? - Have they provided any further measures of protection in salon such as Perspex screens at the backwash or in between styling stations? - Will they ensure that there is ample space around your chair to allow for social distancing with others and to allow you to work your regular hours? - How will it work for common areas such as backwash stations?
-Can you have access to them as and when you need them? - Will they have access to covered bins and enough bin liners to meet the requirements outlined in the hygiene guidelines?
+Can you have access to them as and when you need them? - Will they have access to covered bins and enough bin liners to meet the requirements outlined in the hygiene guidelines? - Is there someone from the salon who will be responsible for keeping track of the people?